 As Saudi Arabia’s hyperlocal market evolves, three key trends will shape its future:

-• Consumers will get better value in short terms
+- Consumers will get better value in short term

 The food delivery space in KSA is becoming highly competitive, and consolidation is expected, with 2-3 dominant players emerging.
 Global markets have consistently shown a pattern of consolidation around 2-3 dominant players, as evidenced in the USA, China, and India.
 We expect Saudi Arabia to follow a similar trend, with the top 2-3 players capturing around 90% of the market, leaving smaller players to either exit or compete for a smaller slice of less than 10%